 Travel & Money

-Travel appears to occupy the same plane as money as far as being a universal goal.
+Travel appears to occupy the same plane as money as a universal goal.

-I could argue that it would be challenging to locate a person who would not instantly jump on an offer to head out on a beach vacation or a safari.
+I could argue that finding someone who would not instantly jump on an offer to head out on a beach vacation or a safari would be challenging.

-In fact, if given this same opportunity, a lot of people I know, myself included, will impulsively grab those trips in a milli-heartbeat.
+If given this opportunity, many people I know, myself included, will impulsively grab those trips in a milli-heartbeat.

 Particularly now, after experiencing months of lockdown, the urge to embark on a journey away from home has never been more intensely palpable.